FacultadDeIngenieria/prog2/classes/exceptions/presentation.md

 ---

 ## Unchecked Exceptions
-Unchecked exceptions are exceptions that the Java compiler does not require us to handle.
+Unchecked exceptions are usage errors that Java compiler _does not require us to handle_.

-These are exceptions that are produced by a programming error, or are not recoverable.
+- These are exceptions that are produced by a programming error, or are not recoverable.
-They should not be caught, and do not need to be caught.
-They inherit from RuntimeException.
+- They should not be caught, and do not need to be caught.
+- They inherit from RuntimeException.

 Examples:
 - IndexOutOfBoundsException